 22. Grow your own food.

 If you own an unused garden, it’s high time you start growing food on it.
-You can even grow a single plant such as tomato in a small space in case there’s no backyard at your place.
+You can even grow a single plant such as a tomato in a small space in case there’s no backyard at your place.

 It helps to research the plants that do well in your area during specific seasons.
 Buy the seeds and young plants you’ve decided to grow from a local company or farmer.
 You also need any supplies the plants require.